 However, in Santa Cruz, I stayed at La Iguana Perdito hostel.
 They had no internet in the rooms and it was really slow in the public areas.
 It was so slow that I could not even open up a webpage.
 Plus, I could barely get the internet using the network on my phone.
 I ended up canceling my classes and getting no work done for the week I was there.
 Unfortunately, I booked for a whole week in advance because accommodations fill up fast at the lake.

-I stayed for a month at hotels and hostels and at the Ixchel Spanish School in Antigua.
+I stayed for a month at the Ixchel Spanish School and hotels and hostels in Antigua.
 For the most part, the speed and reliability of the internet in Antigua were similar to that at the Lake.

 It was the best at the hostels but the slowest and least reliable at the hotels.
 At the Spanish school, the internet was unreliable.
 Sometimes it worked well, while other times my screen kept on freezing up while teaching online.

-I tried working at some cafes, but I didn’t find the internet to be any better than at my accommodations.
+I tried working at some cafes, but the internet wasn’t any better than at my accommodations.

 Antigua has some co-working spaces, which, unfortunately, I didn’t use:

-You don’t need to stay at the Selena Hostel in order to use their co-working space.
+You don’t need to stay at the Selena Hostel ito use their co-working space.
 In fact, even if you stay there, you still need to pay extra to use their co-working facilities.

 The other place I spent working online was in Flores.
 I stayed at Hotel Petenchel, an inexpensive and clean hotel with air conditioning.
 I had pretty good luck with the WiFi there.
 It was reliable and worked at about the same speed as everywhere else in Guatemala.